Family photos from the Meiji era

 Tendo

-A Sengoku Daimyo in Dewa.
-It was based in Tendo Castle (now Tendo City, Yamagata Prefecture).
-Originally, the family was based in the tradition of the Seiwa Genji Nitta clan, and when they adopted the Mogami clan during the Nanboku-cho period, they became a member of the Ashikaga clan and Shiba clan.
-At the end of the Sengoku period, he built a large force in the northern part of the Murayama region and served as the leader of Mogami Yatate, a powerful national alliance in the Murayama region.
-Currently, there are many surnames in Yuzawa City, Akita Prefecture and Ichinoseki City, Iwate Prefecture.
+A feudal lord of the Dewa region during the Sengoku period.
+He was based in Tendo Castle (present-day Tendo City, Yamagata Prefecture).
+Originally a descendant of the Satomi clan, a branch of the Nitta clan of the Seiwa Genji clan, the family became descended from the Ashikaga and Shiba clans after adopting a son from the Mogami clan during the Nanboku-cho period.
+He built up a major power base in the northern part of the Murayama region towards the end of the Sengoku period, and served as the leader of the Mogami Hachidate, a powerful alliance of local lords in the Murayama region.
+This surname is currently common in Yuzawa City, Akita Prefecture, and Ichinoseki City, Iwate Prefecture

 Tozawa